 Hello everyone, today we are going to cover a hot top in Ayurveda.
 It is bitter in taste but is the ultimate medicine in Ayurveda, yes we are talking about neem(Azadirachta indica).
 Today we are going to brief you about the health benefits of neem, the nutritional value of neem in Ayurveda, and some precautions you need to take while consuming neem.

-Biological name of neem is Azadirachta indica.
-It is also called Indian lilac; this is a tree from Mahogany family known as Meliaceae.
-It is native to Indian sub-continent like India, Pakistan, Bangladesh, Nepal, Sri Lanka, and the Maldives.
+The biological name of neem is Azadirachta indica.
+It is also called Indian lilac; this is a tree from the Mahogany family known as Meliaceae.
+It is native to the Indian sub-continent like India, Pakistan, Bangladesh, Nepal, Sri Lanka, and the Maldives.

 Nutritional value of neem